-&lt;sup>5 Regional Policy Statement.
+5 Regional Policy Statement.
 Built Environment and Transport Chapter.
-Policy 3
+Policy 3.

-- Construct improvements on the Kaitoke Hill Road - Maintain continuous improvements on the Rimutaka Hill Road - Construct the Ngauranga-Aotea tidal flow system - Design and construct an upgrade of the Korokoro/Dowse intersections on SH 2 - Construct next phase of inner city bypass through Buckle and Arthur Streets - Enhance traffic management to improve pedestrian, cycle and vehicle flows - Upgrade the route through Newtown on Adelaide Road from the Basin Reserve to John Street - Develop a Western Corridor Implementation Plan (from Tawa to McKays Crossing) - Continue land purchase on the Transmission Gully route
+- Enhance traffic management to improve pedestrian, cycle and vehicle flows; - Upgrade the route through Newtown on Adelaide Road from the Basin Reserve to John Street; - Develop a Western Corridor Implementation Plan (from Otaki to Ngauranga Merge); and - Continue land purchase on the Transmission Gully route.